Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/02-maze-algorithms-part-2.md

     // We have to provide a matrix that will perform a transformation on the vertices.
     // newVertices, newUVs and newTriangles are all passed in using the "ref" keyword.
     // This allows us to cumultaively build up a massive list of vertices, UVs and tris
-    // as we loop through the data arrays. private void AddQuad(Matrix4x4 matrix, ref List<Vector3> newVertices, ref List<Vector2> newUVs, ref List<int> newTriangles)
+    // as we loop through the data arrays, which will ultimately get assigned to the mesh. private void AddQuad(Matrix4x4 matrix, ref List<Vector3> newVertices, ref List<Vector2> newUVs, ref List<int> newTriangles)
     {